Mahendra1706/Fit-LLM/GPTQ/README.md

 ---

+## 3.1  why this specific error function leads to this specific Lagrangian structure

+we want to find the smallest possible δ that compensates for the quantization error c, which means minimizing E subject to the constraint that the q-th weight absorbs exactly c — and that structure is precisely what Lagrange multipliers are built for.

 ## 4. Lagrangian Mechanics: Finding the Exact Jump ($\delta$)

 When we snap a target weight ($w_q$) to the 4-bit grid, it creates a raw error: $c$.